import numpy

 if len(Vrow) > 1 or len(Vcol) > 1:

-raise TypeError("Interpolation matrix with MixedFunctionSpace requires MixedInterpolator")
+raise NotImplementedError("Interpolation matrix with MixedFunctionSpace requires MixedInterpolator")

-Vrow_map = get_interp_node_map(source_mesh, target_mesh, Vrow)
+Vrow_map = get_interp_node_map(self.source_mesh.unique(), self.target_mesh.unique(), Vrow)

-Vcol_map = get_interp_node_map(source_mesh, target_mesh, Vcol)
+Vcol_map = get_interp_node_map(self.source_mesh.unique(), self.target_mesh.unique(), Vcol)

 sparsity = op2.Sparsity((Vrow.dof_dset, Vcol.dof_dset),